SGInstanceProfile

 A minimum of 2Gi is recommended.

-requests object This section allow to configure the resources requests for each container and, if not specified, it is filled with some defaults based on the fields .spec.cpu and .spec.memory will be set.
+This section allows you to configure the resources requests for each container and, if not specified, it is filled with some defaults based on the fields .spec.cpu and .spec.memory.

-On containerized environments, when running production workloads, enforcing container’s resources requirements requests to be equals to the limits in order to achieve the highest level of performance.
+On containerized environments, when running production workloads, enforcing container resource requirement requests to be equal to the limits in order to achieve the highest level of performance.
 Doing so, reduces the chances of leaving the workload with less resources than it requires.
-It also allow to set static CPU management policy that allows to guarantee a pod the usage exclusive CPUs on the node.
+It also allows you to set static CPU management policy that allows to guarantee a pod the exclusive usage of CPUs on the node.
 There are cases where you may need to set cpu requests to the same value as cpu limits in order to achieve static CPU management policy.

 • SGCluster.spec.pods.resources.disableResourcesRequestsSplitFromTotal